 The starting point of the tour is from Bike Festival area.
 You follow the cycle path along the Lake to Porto San Nicolò.

 Here cross Viale Rovereto onto Via Brione, and after a few dozen metres turn right onto Via Monte Brione.
 From here you can begin to follow the track, and route signs for 770 that guide you up hill.
 The constant gradient of almost 10% leads to a quick altitude gain, and the view of Riva del Garda becomes more wonderful with every hairpin.
 After about 2.5 km, on your right, you’ll reach a dirt road, partially closed by a barrier.
-Here the route signage directs you to continue straight.
-However, the track suggests keeping right to join the forest road instead.
-So, following the track, turn to the right, passing the barrier and continuing onto the dirt road.
-After just over 500m, you will reach the ‘Batteria di Mezzo’.
-By dismounting your bike and walking around to the front of the fort, you’ll be rewarded with a magnificent panorama of Alto Garda.
+You continue straight until the beginning of the technical descent.

 Riding your bike requires specific clothing and equipment, even for relatively short and easy trips.
 It is always better to be prepared… e.g. for bad weather or a drop your energy levels.
 The unexpected things also make up a part of the fun!

 Remember to throughly evaluate the type of route you plan to do, the locations you plan to cross and the current season.
 Has it been raining?
 Attention: The paths may be slippery and require more caution.

 What do I need to bring on my bike tour?